 Explanation of command parts:

-• req: This is the main command we are passing to OpenSSL - it asks OpenSSL to generate a CSR for us.
-(Docs).
+: This is the main command we are passing to OpenSSL - it asks OpenSSL to generate a CSR for us.
+(Docs).- The rest of the arguments we provide can be found on the doc for this command

-• -newkey: Says that we want both a new CSR and a new private key
+: Says that we want both a new CSR and a new private keyrsa:4096

-• -nodes: Tells OpenSSL not to encrypt the private key with a password / passphrase.
-Normally, this is a bad idea, but since this is a throwaway local self-signed cert for development purposes, adding a password adds unnecessary steps to our setup.
+: Tells OpenSSL not to encrypt the private key with a password / passphrase.
+Normally, this is a bad idea, but since this is a throwaway local self-signed cert for development purposes, adding a password adds unnecessary steps to our setup.-keyout domain.key

-• -x509: Important: This tells OpenSSL that the output of our command should be a Self-Signed Certificate, not the CSR used to generate it.
+: Important: This tells OpenSSL that the output of our command should be a Self-Signed Certificate, not the CSR used to generate it.-sha256

-• -sha256: Explicitly specifies the algorithm, for the message digest, used to sign the CSR and generate the final certificate.
-The default is now sha256, but it is worth explicitly declaring, since older versions default to insecure MD5.
+: Explicitly specifies the algorithm, for the message digest, used to sign the CSR and generate the final certificate.
+The default is nowsha256

 OpenSSL - Generating Self-Signed Cert Without Prompts